 The classic "A" weighted noise level measurement is often used worldwide as the sole criterion to specify and evaluate the environmental noise impact of proposed or existing sites.

 Unfortunately, in the environmental wild, low frequencies travel the furthest, diffract round barriers, pass through windows with little attenuation and are a major cause of noise complaints.
-But the "dB(A)" criterion is largely deaf to these critical low frequencies, it doesn't measure them.
+But the "dB(A)" criterion is largely deaf to these critical low frequencies.
+It doesn't measure them.
 This is the equivalent of looking at a rainbow through a filter that eliminates the colour red or designing a piano with the bottom 8 keys removed...

 This plot shows how the filter works.
 The X axis is frequency or pitch, from low to high, the Y axis is amplitude (dB).
 The black (Z) line is unfiltered, the "A" filter (red line) progressively attenuates lower frequencies - down to 1/8000th of the level at 31.5Hz (-39dB), to 1/8th of the level at 250Hz (-9dB) whilst leaving 1000Hz unchanged.
 The typical "hum" frequency range is marked in orange (play the above sound file to hear examples).